 Timber framed buildings are the most well known earthquake proof structures among the various constructional methods of Mediterranean and Middle East.
 Wooden framed buildings have been widely used in central, eastern and northern part of Anatolia (Fig. 6).
-Some experts believe this type of construction originates from Mycenaean era which had been developed to resist under earthquake shocks.
-Beside these observations, the first written evidence on the use of timber frame construction to withstand earthquake acceleration has been come back to early 16th century.
-2 main form of Turkish earthquake proof structures were remained up to 20th century were “Himis” (of timber framed group) and “Bag˘dadi” (of timber lath group) [13].earthquake proof timber framed constructions also can be found in Greece, [14]Kashmir there are in 2 main methods named “dhajji dewari” (Fig. 7) and taq [15]and in methodPakistan (Fig. 8) [15].
-A type dual structure consists of load bearing walls with horizontal wooden bands and separated row of columns which are able to carry the roof when the walls collapse also are common in north-east of Pakistan (pattan) (Fig. 9) [16].Likely all of these structures have the same origin, have been dispersed during political or cultural transfers.
+Some experts believe that this type of construction originates from Mycenaean era which had been developed to resist earthquake shocks.
+The first written evidence on the use of timber frame construction to withstand earthquake acceleration dates back to early 16th century.
+Two main form of Turkish earthquake proof structures were remained up to 20th century were “Himis” (of timber framed group) and “Bag˘dadi” (of timber lath group) [13].
+Earthquake proof timber framed constructions also can be found in Greece [14].
+In Kashmir there are two main methods of seismic resistant local structures named “dhajji dewari” (Fig. 7) and taq [15].there is a similar method of construction to “taq” in Pakistan named “bhatar” (Fig. 8) [15].
+A type dual structure consists of load bearing walls with horizontal wooden bands and separated row of columns which are able to carry the roof when the walls collapse also are common in north-east of Pakistan (pattan) (Fig. 9) [16].

-Use of wood in Iranian methods of construction also had been known as a proper method to withstand the earthquakesIran [3] [17] [1] (Graphic 4) [3] although its implementation was not common in vertical structural elements in approximately the whole country except northern part of Iran.
-Based on several reports, timber framed structures as the dominant constructions of the region have had the proper seismic performances.
-Of the recent earthquake reports before the introducing of modern methods of construction in the region were the 5th March 1935 earthquake of Tallar Roud and 11th April 1935 earthquake of Kasout in Mazandaran province which both mentioned the proper seismic response of local wooden structures [1].
-2 main wooden framed structures which were in use aftermath mostly in mountainous part of Iran were “Takhteh Poush” and “Taleh Bast”.
-The 1st structure had been common after the 1780 earthquake of Tabriz.
-The next one as a reinforced masonry construction was a known earthquake proof structural method which mostly was in used during successive shocks.
-Taleh Bast consists of timbers were set about 1 meter or more interval vertically and horizontally and then braced with lateral timbers.
+Use of wood in Iranian methods of construction also had been known as a proper method to withstand earthquakes.
+In mountains parts of the country which wood have been moderately available the roofs of houses were built by timber beams.
+How ever use of wood inside the walls was not common as well.
+Reinforcement of walls with wooden elements has been found just in mountainous part of north of Iran [3], Ardabil [17], Tabriz named “Takhteh Poush” (had been common after the 1780 earthquake of Tabriz) [1].
+“Taleh Bast” (Graphic 4) is another timber framed structures which was common method of construction.
+Taleh Bast consists of timbers were set about 1 meter or more interval vertically and horizontally and then braced with lateral timbers [3].

+Wood also was the dominant structural material of vernacular housings of north of Iran.
+The plentiful resource of wood in this region made use of this material as the most economic one.
+Based on several reports, timber structures of the region have had the proper seismic performances.
+Of the recent earthquake reports before introducing modern methods of construction, were the 5th March 1935 earthquake of Tallar Roud and 11th April 1935 earthquake of Kasout in Mazandaran province which both mentioned the proper seismic response of local wooden structures [1].

-The structure of the A shaped shelters also consisted of wooden timbers.
+The structure of the “A shaped” shelters also consisted of wooden timbers.
 The main purpose of use of wood as structure and bushes as filler between timbers were their light weight which was mentioned in reports.
-Use of wood also increase the speed of construction rather than masonry ones which were most proper to set an emergency shelters.
+Use of wood also increases the speed of construction rather than masonry ones.
 Wooden structures in addition did not have the vulnerability of masonry brittleness against the seismic shocks.

 On the next step the essay mostly will concentrate on the shape of these dwellings.
-Paper tries to analyze the viability of the gable shaped models as an earthquake proof emergency shelter in comparison to various geometrical models of shelters.
-The shape perspective comparison does not mean the inattention to other factors of constructions like the material effects or the influence of the joints on the seismic behavior of the models, This

-mostly indicates in the coming analysis these constructional factors are dictated by geometrical alternatives model as the independent variable of the analysis.
+An analysis examines the viability of the “gable shaped” models as an earthquake proof emergency shelter in comparison to various geometrical models of shelters.
+The shape perspective comparison does not mean the inattention to other factors of constructions like the material effects or the influence of the joints on the seismic behavior of the models.
+This mostly means that during the analysis of different models, geometry will be varied but other factors such as material or type of joints will be same in all models and during the analysis all these factors will be considered.

 Geometrical analysis of the A shaped shelters